 Let’s look at each one in a bit more detail.

-The Greg and Tom Hostels Krakow – Which One Should You Choose?
+Which Greg and Tom Hostel Krakow Should You Choose?

 Greg and Tom Party Hostel Krakow